Compliance Does Not Equal Governance: Here’s Why

 Compliance is an integral piece of the digital transformation puzzle.
-As you move workloads to hybrid and multi-cloud environments, you need to ensure these environments remain compliant with any relevant regulations in your industry, state, or country.
-But compliance alone isn’t a full-scale enterprise solution.
+As you move workloads to hybrid and multi- cloud environments, you need to ensure these environments remain compliant with any relevant regulations in your industry, state, or country.
+But compliance alone is not a full-scale enterprise solution.
 Governance is needed to put the policies in place to keep environments protected and compliant.
-Governance and compliance cannot be treated as one and the same – they rely on one another, but are, in fact, very different.
-Just because your cloud environments are compliant doesn’t necessarily mean they are governed.
+Governance and compliance cannot be treated as the same – they rely on one another, but are, in fact, quite different.
+Just because your cloud environments are compliant does not necessarily mean they are governed.

 Defining compliance and governance: an analogy

 Governance and compliance can be defined in simpler terms by comparing them to government operations.
 Governance is like writing legislation, whereas compliance monitoring is like surveillance and law enforcement.
 Each is dependent on the other to maintain law and order in society – and in your cloud environments.